tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/DecisionTrees.md

 - **Maximum number of features for splitting a node**: This parameter refers to the maximum number of features the algorithm considers when looking for the best split at each node.
 The model becomes too complex when the number of features is high and the number of samples is low.
 In the context of decision trees, allowing the algorithm to consider too many features for splitting can lead to overly complex trees that capture noise in the data.

-All the abovementioned strategies are called pre-pruning techniques, in which the trees don't grow more when they reach a pre-defined threshold.
-These methods are simple and easy to implement, and computationally efficient.
-However, it needs tuning to balance accuracy and simplicity.
+All the abovementioned strategies are called pre-pruning techniques, in which the trees don’t grow more when they reach a pre-defined threshold.
+These methods are simple, easy to implement, and computationally efficient.

+By constraining the model, you are making a conscious trade-off: the training accuracy decreases, but the model becomes simpler and can fit better on the test data.
+This awareness of the trade-off and the need to tune the parameters to balance these two aspects is crucial in achieving a model with acceptable accuracy and simplicity.

-Visualizing the decision tree can help identify which hyperparameters can reduce overfitting.
-However, setting the maximum depth of a decision tree can often effectively control the model and remove the need for additional thresholds.
+By setting the maximum depth of a decision tree, you can effectively manage the model and eliminate the requirement for additional thresholds.
+When we restrict the maximum depth of the decision tree, other parameters, like the Maximum number of leaf nodes, also go under limitation.

+Here are some guidelines that can help you to set the maximum depth effectively:

+1- Start with a low maximum depth, such as 3 to 5 levels, to keep the model simple and prevent it from capturing noise in the training data.
+Then, gradually increase the depth to observe how the model's performance changes on the validation set.

+2- Visualizing the decision tree can help identify complex branches that might contribute to overfitting.
+Simplify the tree by reducing the depth or pruning branches that do not significantly improve performance.

+3—Shallower trees are generally preferred for smaller datasets to avoid overfitting.
+Deeper trees can be explored for larger datasets with more variability, but still with caution.

 ### Post-pruning